 While CEO of Custom Vacuum Services Ltd., Darrell was responsible for restructuring the manufacturing process to facilitate revenue growth of 250% in 18 months.
 As CFO of Big Eagle Services, he lead the financial and administrative teams during a 3 year period of revenue growth that exceeded 1000% with many added products and acquisitions.
 Micralyne is likewise positioned to produce many new products in our production facility for our current and future customers.

-Darrell earned an MBA degree from Heriot-Watt University in Edinburgh, Scotland and holds a CPA, CMA designation in Alberta.
+Darrell earned an MBA degree from Heriot-Watt University in Edinburgh, Scotland.

 Collin Twanow serves as Vice President of Technology of Micralyne and directs Micralyne’s technical community in creating technical solutions for both current and new customers.
 He is a seasoned microfabrication professional specializing in commercializing MEMS technologies and devices.
 He joined Micralyne in 1999 and has held a number of roles ranging from Development Engineer, R&D Project Manager, Product Line Manager for Micralyne’s Telecommunications sector offerings, Director of R&D, and Vice President of Engineering.